CyndaquilDAC/sparrow-frame-splitter/README.md

 # sparrow-frame-splitter
- Splits individual sparrow atlas frames to bitmaps, then saves them.
+ Splits individual sparrow atlas frames to bitmaps, then lets you save them. replace "sheet.png" and "sheet.xml" in the assets/images folder with the atlas you want to split.
- Saved frames are stored in assets/exportedframes.